What Is Glaucoma?

-I’ve heard that glaucoma is caused by high eye pressure, and that left untreated glaucoma can cause blindness.
+I’ve heard glaucoma is caused by high eye pressure and that, left untreated, glaucoma can cause blindness.
 At what pressure will I go blind?

 Glaucoma is a multi-factorial, complex eye disease with specific characteristics such as optic nerve damage and visual field loss.
 While increased pressure inside the eye (called intraocular pressure or IOP) is usually present, even patients with normal range IOP can develop glaucoma.

 There is no specific level of elevated eye pressure that definitely leads to glaucoma; conversely, there is no lower level of IOP that will absolutely eliminate a person’s risk of developing glaucoma.
 That is why early diagnosis and treatment of glaucoma is the key to preventing vision loss.

 Eye pressure is measured in millimeters of mercury (mm Hg).
 Normal eye pressure ranges from 12-22 mm Hg, and eye pressure of greater than 22 mm Hg is considered higher than normal.
 When the IOP is higher than normal but the person does not show signs of glaucoma, this is referred to as ocular hypertension.

 High eye pressure alone does not cause glaucoma.
 However, it is a significant risk factor.
 Individuals diagnosed with high eye pressure should have regular comprehensive eye examinations by an eyecare professional to check for signs of the onset of glaucoma.